-In keeping with the vision of Blessed Frédéric Ozanam to create a network of charity around the world, the National Council of the United States, Society of St. Vincent de Paul offers an International Twinning program, whereby one Conference or Council in the United States reaches out to help another Conference or Council in countries lacking resources to conduct their works of charity.
+In keeping with the vision of Blessed Frederic Ozanam to create a network of charity around the world, the National Council of the United States Society of St. Vincent de Paul offers a program to connect Conferences and Councils in the U.S. with Conferences and Councils in countries lacking the means to conduct their works of charity.

 This program, called Twinning, is committed to sharing financial resources, creating cross-cultural friendships and exchanging prayers.